Razor-eng/TaskManager_SpringBoot/README.md

 ### 4. Display Data

-- Render the fetched data in the UI using JSX.
+- The fetched data was rendered in the UI using JSX and styled with React Bootstrap.
-- Use libraries like React Bootstrap for styling.

 React Example: